 Imagine crystal clear waters, picturesque beaches, surfing, warm temperatures, and snorkeling.
-That’s exactly what Honolulu on the Island of Oahu and Maui have to offer.
+That’s exactly what Honolulu on the Island of Oahu and Maui has to offer.

 Maui and Oahu, the island where Honolulu is located, are the most visited of the eight Hawaiian islands and they’re the typical picture of a Hawaiian holiday.
 They’re a popular choice among first-timers and offer a lot of amenities for tourists, such as hotels and resorts, shopping malls, restaurants, and tours.